 Altogether, if you eat the traditional mid-day meal for Saint-Martin, it is estimated that you will consume between 3000 to 4000 calories, as reported by RTS.info.
 Honestly, I did not go “whole hog” (pardon the pun).
 Instead, I ordered a smaller, one-plate meal from the à la carte menu at the Séminaire à Porrentruy.
 The full menu was also available for those with larger appetites, for CHF 65 per person.
 With live entertainment and a fun, the hall had a friendly atmosphere in the hall.
 Everyone seemed to know each other.
 I rather enjoyed my pork-laden lunch.

 Marché de Saint-Martin

 During the first weekend of Saint-Martin, as well as the following weekend, known as the “Revira,” you can visit the Marché de Saint-Martin in Porrentruy’s historic city center.
 This year marked the 21st edition of this outdoor public market.
 With the city’s picturesque castle in the background, I wandered through the stands and enjoyed the lively musical performances.
 All of the various stands have regional food, wine, beer and spirits available for purchase.

-In some ways, the feast of Saint-Martin in Porrentruy, and elsewhere in the Swiss canton of Jura, reminds me a bit like an American Thanksgiving — people giving thanks for a bountiful harvest by coming together around a table for a festive meal of traditional dishes.
+The feast of Saint-Martin reminds me a bit like an American Thanksgiving.
+People give thanks for a bountiful harvest.
+They come together for a festive meal of traditional dishes.
 Rather than turkey, the Jurassiens celebrate with pork.
-If you have not already experienced it, I recommend a visit to Porrentruy to “Faire la Saint-Martin” (make the Saint-Martin).

-- The Marché de Saint-Martin takes place in the city center and is within walking distance (about 10 minutes) of the Porrentruy’s main train station.
+- The Marché de Saint-Martin takes place in the city center.
+It’s within walking distance (about 10 minutes) of the Porrentruy’s main train station.